Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Kyota Yugana M780 4D vs Osaki OS-Pro Maestro LE 2.0: Premium 4D Showdown

-Both are premium 4D chairs in the $8,000 to $9,000 range, both appear frequently on recommended lists at this tier, and both have strong build quality.
-The core decision is L-track vs SL-track, a $1,000 price gap, and which specific features matter most for your body and your room.
+Both are 4D chairs in adjacent price tiers, both appear frequently on recommended lists, and both have strong build quality.
+The core decision is L-track vs SL-track, a price tier gap, and which specific features matter most for your body and your room.

 Kyota Yugana M780 4D massage chair